webdevmahdi/webdevmahdi/README.md

 - 👋 Hi, I’m @Mahdi
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning all about os development
+- 🌱 I’m currently learning all about app development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with a back end developer
 - 📫 How to reach me?
 go to: fiverr.com/mahdihasan560